-The national monument honoring Civil Rights leader Rev. Dr. Martin Luther King, Jr. is the only monument to an African-American on the National Mall, and the only one on that side of the Mall honoring a non-presidential figure.
+The new monument honoring civil rights leader Martin Luther King Jr. is the only one on the National Mall to commemorate an African-American, and the only one on that side of the Mall honoring a nonpresidential figure.
 It shows King emerging from a stone extracted from a mountain, which is inspired by a line from his famous "I Have a Dream" speech:

 Young fought alongside King in the battle against racial segregation and poverty.
-He recalls King's commitment to the campaign, which stemmed from intense racial hostility particularly in the south.
-He wanted to return to Memphis on April 3, 1968, to support striking sanitation workers who paid less and expected to work in bad weather.
+He recalls King's commitment to the campaign, which stemmed from intense racial hostility particularly in the South.
+King wanted to return to Memphis, Tenn., on April 3, 1968, to support striking sanitation workers who were paid less and expected to work in bad weather.
 His airline flight was delayed by a bomb threat.

-Young said he remembers the events leading up to King's death, and realizes that Dr. King knew exactly what he was doing and the kind of danger to which he was exposing himself.
+Young says he remembers the events leading up to King's death and realizes that King knew exactly what he was doing and the kind of danger to which he was exposing himself.

-Now, when looking at the monument, Young said he sees nonviolence — the spiritual power of the civil rights movement that changed America.
+Now, when looking at the monument, Young says he sees nonviolence — the spiritual power of the civil rights movement that changed America.

-Martin Luther King III, the oldest son of the slain civil rights leader, said he sees strength and hope when looking at the monument.
+Martin Luther King III, the oldest son of the slain civil rights leader, says he sees strength and hope when looking at the monument.

 He adds that perhaps the monument will help America change its course.